 Finally, you use all of the skills learned so far to load and tokenize raw text before extracting word sequences.
 You’ll then use logistic regression to classify the text, using raw natural language data to train a text classifier.

-This course provides a thorough introduction to Spark SQL, and by the end, you will have a firm grasp of the basics and will understand how Spark combines the power of distributed computing with the ease of use of Python and SQL.
+Gain a Thorough Introduction to Spark SQLBy the end of the course, you’ll have a firm understanding of Spark SQL and will understand how Spark combines the power of distributed computing with the ease of use of Python and SQL.

 In this chapter you will learn how to create and query a SQL table in Spark.
 Spark SQL brings the expressiveness of SQL to Spark.
 You will also learn how to use SQL window functions in Spark.
 Window functions perform a calculation across rows that are related to the current row.
 They greatly simplify achieving results that are difficult to express using only joins and traditional aggregations.
 We'll use window functions to perform running sums, running differences, and other operations that are challenging to perform in basic SQL.Creating and querying a SQL table in Spark50 xpCreate a SQL table from a dataframe100 xpDetermine the column names of a table100 xpWindow function SQL50 xpRunning sums using window function SQL100 xpFix the broken query100 xpDot notation and SQL50 xpAggregation, step by step100 xpAggregating the same column twice100 xpAggregate dot SQL100 xpConvert window function from dot notation to SQL100 xp